yusufy1ld1z/itusct_autonomous/itusct_autonomous_weekly6/README.md

 </p>

  - **Taste Preferences Sliders**: Allows users to set their preferences for sweet, sour, salty, bitter, and savory tastes, influencing the bot's menu suggestions.
- - **Suggest Menu Item Button**: Commands the bot to suggest a single dish based on the adjusted taste preferences.
+ - **Suggest Menu Item Button**: Commands the bot to suggest a single dish based on the adjusted taste preferences and dish type.
  - **Suggest Full Menu Button**: Instructs the bot to compile a complete menu tailored to the user's taste preferences.
  - **Return to Main Menu Button**: Lets users exit the Suggestion Bot interface and return to the Main Menu.